microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_policies_mma/_index.md

     }
     ```

-  **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).
+  **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).

 * You will also need to have a Log Analytics Workspace deployed.
 You can automate the deployment by editing the ARM template [parameters file](https://github.com/microsoft/azure_arc/blob/master/azure_arc_servers_jumpstart/policies/arm/log_analytics-template.parameters.json), provide a name and location for your workspace